yang2lalang/blog/content/articles/2018/FreeSMSAlerts.md

 In the **From** field of the form that we are presented, we write the [email address used by Trading view](noreply@tradingview.com) to send us alerts.
 This email might change from time to time just look at the sender email and include it in this field to identify the sender and click  **Create filter with this search** at the bottom right of this form.

 From the search results we will be presented with a form for actions to perform on a message matching the search.
 Select the check box **Apply Label** and click **Choose label**.
 A drop-down menu is presented and we create a label by choosing **New Label**.
 Set name the label as **tradingview** or to another name of your choice.
-Select the check box **Forward it** and here select the forwarding address previously created and click save.
+Select the check box **Forward it** and here select the forwarding address previously created and click **Create filter** to finish the process.

 ![Create a label in gmail]({filename}/images/labeltradingview.png){.img-center}